-- Microeconomic Theory: ECO200Y1, or ECO204Y1, or ECO206Y1, or equivalents. - Quantitative Methods: ECO220Y1, or ECO227Y1, or equivalents. - Important Note: It is your responsibility as student to ensure you have met the prerequisites for this course.
+- Microeconomic Theory: ECO200Y1 or ECO204Y1 or ECO206Y1. - Quantitative Methods: ECO220Y1 or ECO227Y1 or STA237 or STA238 or STA247 or STA248 or STA257 or STA261. - Important: It is your responsibility to ensure you have met the prerequisites for this course. - Important: Any student who lacks a prerequisite but decides to enrol anyway will eventually be identified through a prerequisite check and removed from the course.